BU-Spark/spark-ticket-system/README.md

-# spark-ticket-system
+# Spark!
+Ticketing System
-A repo to act as a ticketing system for Spark!
+This repo is used to request compute resources from Spark!.
+Please see the "Issues" tab or visit buspark.io for more information.